t-kiattisak/netflix-app/README.md

-# 🎬 Netflix App – Fullstack Clone Project
+# 🎬 Netflix App – Fullstack

 A high-performance, SEO-friendly streaming platform inspired by Netflix.
 Built for real-world use with scalable architecture and modern web technologies.